YuraSergienko/GAME500/README.md

 ROM cartridge support, the GAME500 has an audio output that needs to be connected to the Vector's tape recorder connector.
 When you press the "PLAY" button on the GAME500, a small bootloader program with ROM cartridge support is played from it.

-Repository folder contents:
+Repository folder contents:<br>
-box - stl models of cartridge body parts. doc - product documentation. flash - program and files for preparing a bin file for writing to the W25Q128 flash memory. gerber - GERBER files for the production of the printed circuit board. hex - firmware file for the CH32V103C8T6 microcontroller.
+box - stl models of cartridge body parts.<br>
+doc - product documentation.<br>
+flash - program and files for preparing a bin file for writing to the W25Q128 flash memory.<br>
+gerber - GERBER files for the production of the printed circuit board.<br>
+hex - firmware file for the CH32V103C8T6 microcontroller.<br>